camptocamp/papyrus/README.rst

             id = self.request.matchdict['id']
             return proto.delete(self.request, id)

-The six actions of the ``SpotsHandler`` class entirely define our MapFish web service.
+The six actions of the ``SpotHandler`` class entirely define our MapFish web service.

 We now need to provide *routes* to these actions.
 This is done by calling